salkuadrat/lucifer/README.md

 ## Sending Files

-Lucifer provides a simple way to send file as an attachment to the client with `res.download()`
+Lucifer provides a simple way to send file to the client with `res.download()` or `res.sendFile()`.

-When user hit a route that sends file with this method, browsers will prompt the user for download.
-Instead of showing it in a browser, it will be saved into local disk.
+When user hit a route that sends file with `res.download()`, browsers will prompt the user for download.

+Instead of showing it in the browser, the file will be saved to the local drive.

 ```dart
 app.get('/downloadfile', (Req req, Res res) async {